-Marketing automation management is defined by sales ops.
-They manage the lead flow processes that need to be in place between the CRM and the marketing automation system.
+Sales operations defines marketing automation management.
+They oversee the lead flow processes that need to be in place between the CRM and the marketing automation system.

 CRM Adoption and a Formal Sales Process

-Failure is often caused by inadequacies in systems and processes rather than problems with personnel.
+Inadequacies in systems and processes, rather than problems with personnel, often cause failure.
 Salespeople must have access to robust systems, sound processes and trustworthy data to excel in their roles.
 This is another area where sales operations comes into play.

-There are a variety of tools that sales ops utilize to support salespeople.
+There are a variety of tools that sales operations use to support salespeople.

 One such tool is the much heralded CRM – one of the most popular sales tools today.
 It is almost unheard of for any sales team to not be using one to manage their sales funnel.
-They are used to manage sales components such as contacts, accounts and opportunities.
+It also manage such sales components as contacts, accounts and opportunities.

 Despite its prevalence many companies struggle to successfully adopt the CRM post implementation.
-In a 2018 study by the Alexander Group, it was revealed that less than half of sales organisations boasted a CRM adoption rate of more than the ideal 90%.
+A 2018 study by the Alexander Group revealed that less than half of sales organizations boast a CRM adoption rate of more than the ideal 90%.

 It is important to note however, that CRM adoption should not be the sole goal of sales operations.
 Why?
 Because researchers have still found a significant difference in the win and quota attainment rates when looking at different companies that all have a high CRM adoption rate.
-This difference can be attributed to having a formal sales process in place.
+This difference can be attributed to having a formal sales process.

 The numbers speak for themselves.
-According to research by the Sales Management Association, 90% of all companies that use a formal, guided sales process were as the highest performing.
+According to research by the Sales Management Association, 90% of all companies using a formal, guided sales process are high performing.
 They typically enjoy a win and quota attainment rate of over 20% more than companies with informal sales processes.